DIGOARTHUR/github-automated-repos/README.md

  <!---------------------PROJECT ICON-->
   <img src="https://user-images.githubusercontent.com/59892368/219479919-5e84de50-6b7d-4d42-bb6d-a466b450db84.svg" alt="angular-logo" width="150px" height="150px"/>
   <br>
-  <i>Github-automated-repos is the lib that gives you the power to manage the view of your GitHub projects
+  <i>Github-automated-repos is the lib that gives you the power to manage the visualization of your projects on the website,
-    <br> on your website in one place!</i>
+    <br>in your own GitHub in one place!</i>
   <br>

 </p>

 <!---